 It’s important to have honest, open discussions with your child’s doctors.
-You should ask any question on your mind, no matter how small it might seem.
-Here are some questions you might want to ask.
+You should ask any question, no matter how small it might seem.
+Here are some examples.

 - Is only one eye affected or are there tumors in both eyes?

-- Has the tumor spread beyond the eye?
+- Has the cancer spread outside the eye?

 - What is the stage of the cancer, and what does that mean?